Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Let’s break it!

-Now we know, the Microsoft Store… uhh sorry, the Universal Store API does take care of the subscription activation, let’s put it to the test!
+Now that we know the Microsoft Store… uhh, sorry—the Universal Store API does take care of the subscription activation, let’s put it to the test!

 To be sure it was working as it should I first made sure I had a device that successfully performed an upgrade to Windows 11 Enterprise during Autopilot!
-I guess you need to compare a working device with a not working device when you want to know what could be relevant information and what not.
+I guess you need to compare a working device with a not working one when you want to know what could be relevant information.

-After I saw a device successfully upgrading to Windows 11 Enterprise after an Autopilot enrollment I decided to do something probably stupid!
+After I saw a device successfully upgrade to Windows 11 Enterprise after an Autopilot enrollment, I decided to do something stupid!

 This conditional Access rule will block that specific Store Service API!
-To be sure the ESP won’t be stuck I removed the Online Company Portal app as a required app during ESP.
+To ensure the ESP won’t be stuck, I removed the Online Company Portal app as a required app during ESP.

 Please Note: Don’t use this in production as it will break a lot!